Teaneck, New Jersey: Fire department

+The Teaneck Fire Department was established in 1915, making it one of the oldest in the county.

+Medical

+The Teaneck Volunteer Ambulance Corps (TVAC) was created in 1939 to serve the residents of Teaneck.
+TVAC has always been Teaneck's only emergency ambulance service and includes over 100 volunteers and five ambulances.

 Holy Name Medical Center is a fully accredited, not-for-profit community hospital.
 Founded and sponsored by the Sisters of St. Joseph of Peace in 1925, the hospital has grown to become a comprehensive 361-bed medical center.
 Affiliation with NewYork-Presbyterian Healthcare System further brings the advantages of large urban hospitals to the community, with access to clinical trials and expanded education for its physicians.
-Holy Name Medical Center has undertaken an ambitious effort to provide comprehensive health care services to underinsured and uninsured Korean patients from a wide area with its growing "Korean Medical Program", including attracting 1,500 people to its annual seventh annual Korean health fair in 2014.Williams, Barbara.
-"Annual Korean health fair draws crowds at Holy Name Medical Center in Teaneck", The Record, October 20, 2012.
-Accessed December 18, 2013.
-"Hundreds of Koreans, hailing from all parts of New Jersey, Manhattan and New York State, flooded Holy Name Medical Center in Teaneck on Saturday for the hospital's annual Korean Medical Program's health fair....
-More than 1,000 Korean patients underwent blood tests two weeks ago — part of the hospital's massive undertaking to provide health care to uninsured or underinsured Korean residents.
-By 10 a.m., more than 500 people had already entered the hospital and fair organizers were expecting between 1,500 and 2,000 by the end of the day."
+Holy Name Medical Center has undertaken an ambitious effort to provide comprehensive health care services to underinsured and uninsured Korean patients from a wide area with its growing "Korean Medical Program", including attracting 1,500 people to its annual seventh annual Korean health fair in 2014.
 To accommodate the township's Orthodox Jewish community, the hospital offers a Shabbat elevator, a room prepared for families of patients staying at the hospital during Shabbat and Jewish holidays, as well as a lounge offering kosher food.